iamwilhelm/use.gpu/packages/glsl-loader/README.md

 import { symbol } from './shader.glsl';
 ```

-You will get the same `ParsedBundle`, but with `entry` set to the symbol name in question.
-The symbol must be tagged with `#pragma export`.
+You will get the same `ParsedBundle`, but with `entry` set to the imported symbol name.

 ### Typescript